 6. Bye bye passive aggression

 If there’s one thing I really wasn’t a fan of in England it’s the obvious passive aggression that seems to be in the air all the time.
 English people seem to be angry a lot.
 This might have been to do with the fact that I lived in the most populated part of England in the South East.
 The amount of fights I saw every single day between strangers, business men and so on was unbelievable.

-I remember when it was summer, England’s hottest summer on record and I said to Steve this is the happiest you’re going to see people here and he was shocked because they didn’t look happy, and it wasn’t because it was too hot.
-Summer in England was pretty good though.
-I loved the late summer evenings the most.
+I remember when it was summer, England’s hottest summer on record and I said to Steve “this is the happiest you’re going to see people here” and he was shocked because they didn’t look happy, and it wasn’t because it was too hot.

 Now we’re back in Australia, we can finally say bye bye passive aggression because people generally look happy… and healthy… and don’t look like they want a fight at 7am.